These Easy Peasy Heart Softies, are perfect for Valentines Day! They’re super simple to make and a great way to use up scrap fabric.

 - basic sewing supplies

-Step 1: Print heart template and cut out heart
+Step 1: Print and cut out heart template.

-Step 3: Lay fabric out flat, the side you traced the template on, down.
-(You might also want to cover your work surface as the spray is sticky if it gets on your table)
+Lay fabric out flat, the side you traced the template on, down.
+(If using basting spray, you’ll want to cover your work surface as the spray is sticky if it gets on your table.)

 Tip: Be sure to use the same color top and bobbin thread so your heart softie will look cute from either direction.